 top of page

-Impact of Bad Advice during a divorce
+The Impact of Bad Advice During Divorce

 Somebody told me I should fight for full custody, just to teach him a lesson.
 Somebody told me I should wipe out our joint account before he did.
 Somebody told me to go for the house, even if I couldn’t afford it.

-Sound familiar?
+Sound Familiar?

 I've spoken to dozens of people going through divorce who regret acting on what "somebody told me."
 The end result?
 More conflict, less clarity, and a longer road to peace.

-The Impact of Bad Advice Complicates an Already Difficult Time?
+The Impact of Bad Advice Complicates an Already Difficult Time

+Divorce is already heavy.
 Your identity is shifting.
 Your routine is breaking.
 Your future feels like a puzzle with missing pieces.

 • It can leave you feeling small, stuck, or scared.

-When you're running low on emotional energy, you may turn to whatever’s closest: Google searches, Reddit threads, friends who’ve been through bitter splits, or a family member with strong opinions and a louder voice than your own.
+When your emotional energy is running low, you may turn to whatever’s closest: Google searches, Reddit threads, friends who've experienced bitter splits, or a family member with strong opinions.
+They may mean well.
+But their story isn't your story.

-And yes, Divorce Burnout is Real — Here's How to Avoid It.
-Especially when emotional misdirection wears you down.
+That’s why I always advocate for avoiding anecdotal wisdom.
+Besides, Divorce Burnout is Real — Here's How to Avoid It.
+Emotional misdirection can wear you down.

 Why Bad Advice Feels Good (Until It Doesn’t)